 - Do not use the empty terminals (NC) of the control circuit.
-Doing so may lead to damage of the converter unit and the inverter. - Always connect the terminal RDA of the converter unit and the terminal MRS (X10) of the inverter, and the terminal SE of the converter unit and the terminal SD (terminal PC in the source logic) of the inverter.
+Doing so may lead to damage of the converter unit and the - · Always connect terminal RDA of the converter unit and terminal MRS (X10) of the inverter, and terminal SE of the converter unit and terminal SD (terminal PC in the source logic) of the inverter.
 Not doing so may lead to damage of the converter unit.